kubernetes/node-problem-detector/docs/custom_plugin_monitor.md

 ## Configuration
 ### Plugin Config
 * `invoke_interval`: Interval at which custom plugins will be invoked.
+* `initial_invoke_interval`: Interval at which custom plugins will be invoked for the first 5 checks after booting.
 * `timeout`: Time after which custom plugins invokation will be terminated and considered timeout.
 * `max_output_length`: The maximum standard output size from custom plugins that NPD will be cut and use for condition status message.
 * `concurrency`: The plugin worker number, i.e., how many custom plugins will be invoked concurrently.